-- 290.167 Management is responsible for the preparation and fair presentation of the financial statements in accordance with the applicable financial reporting framework.
-These responsibilities include: - Originating or changing journal entries, or determining the account classifications of transactions; and - Preparing or changing source documents or originating data, in electronic or other form, evidencing the occurrence of a transaction (for example, purchase orders, payroll time records, and customer orders). - 290.168 Providing an audit client with accounting and bookkeeping services, such as preparing accounting records or financial statements, creates a self-review threat when the firm subsequently audits the financial statements. - 290.169 The audit process, however, necessitates dialogue between the firm and management of the audit client, which may involve: - The application of accounting standards or policies and financial statement disclosure requirements; - The appropriateness of financial and accounting control and the methods used in determining the stated amounts of assets and liabilities; or - Proposing adjusting journal entries;
+- 290.164 Management is responsible for the preparation and fair presentation of the financial statements in accordance with the applicable financial reporting framework.
+These responsibilities include: - Determining accounting policies and the accounting treatment within those policies. - Preparing or changing source documents or originating data, in electronic or other form, evidencing the occurrence of a transaction (for example, purchase orders, payroll time records, and customer orders). - Originating or changing journal entries, or determining or approving the account classifications of transactions. - 290.165 Providing an audit client with accounting and bookkeeping services, such as preparing accounting records or financial statements, creates a self-review threat when the firm subsequently audits the financial statements. - 290.166 The audit process, however, necessitates dialogue between the firm and management of the audit client, which may involve: - The application of accounting standards or policies and financial statement disclosure requirements; - The appropriateness of financial and accounting control and the methods used in determining the stated amounts of assets and liabilities; or - Proposing adjusting journal entries;

-These activities are considered to be a normal part of the audit process and do not, generally, create threats to independence.
+These activities are considered to be a normal part of the audit process and do not, generally, create threats to independence so long as the client is responsible for making decisions in the preparation of the accounting records and financial statements.

-290.170 Similarly, the client may request technical assistance from the firm on matters such as resolving account reconciliation problems or analyzing and accumulating information for regulatory reporting.
+290.167 Similarly, the client may request technical assistance from the firm on matters such as resolving account reconciliation problems or analyzing and accumulating information for regulatory reporting.
 In addition, the client may request technical advice on accounting issues such as the conversion of existing financial statements from one financial reporting framework to another (for example, to comply with group accounting policies or to transition to a different financial reporting framework such as International Financial Reporting Standards).
 Such services do not, generally, create threats to independence provided the firm does not assume a management responsibility for the client.

-- 290.171 The firm may provide services related to the preparation of accounting records and financial statements to an audit client that is not a public interest entity where the services are of a routine or mechanical nature, so long as any self-review threat created is reduced to an acceptable level.
-Examples of such services include: - Providing payroll services based on client-originated data; - Recording transactions for which the client has determined or approved the appropriate account classification; - Posting transactions coded by the client to the general ledger; - Posting client-approved entries to the trial balance; and - Preparing financial statements based on information in the trial balance.
+- 290.168 The firm may provide services related to the preparation of accounting records and financial statements to an audit client that is not a public interest entity where the services are of a routine or mechanical nature, so long as any self-review threat created is reduced to an acceptable level.
+Services that are routine or mechanical in nature require little to no professional judgment from the professional accountant.
+Some examples of such services are: - Preparing payroll calculations or reports based on clientoriginated data for approval and payment by the client. - Recording recurring transactions for which amounts are easily determinable from source documents or originating data, such as a utility bill where the client has determined or approved the appropriate account classification. - Recording a transaction for which the client has already determined the amount to be recorded, even though the transaction involves a significant degree of subjectivity. - Calculating depreciation on fixed assets when the client determines the accounting policy and estimates of useful life and residual values. - Posting client-approved entries to the trial balance

+• Preparing financial statements based on information in the client-approved trial balance and preparing the related notes based on client-approved records.